-Let us help you introduce your students to working with original resources.
+Let us help you introduce your students to working with archives and special collections.

-Our talk would be tailored to your class and could include:
+Our instruction sessions can be tailored to your class and could include:

 - Our holdings pertaining to your class or discipline.